top of page

 Interleave topics within the same subject.
 For example:

-Mix physics: projectile motion with circular motion problems
+• Mix physics: projectile motion with circular motion problems

-Mix math: algebra with geometry questions
+• Mix math: algebra with geometry questions

-Mix chemistry: limiting reagent and percent yield questions
+• Mix chemistry: limiting reagent and percent yield questions

+My favorite way to interleave is to input the practice problems into a flashcard app like Anki.
 Through the deck settings, you can have it feed you the practice problems in a random order.
 An additional benefit of this method is that these apps usually have a spaced repetition algorithm built in, so it will schedule you to revisit difficult problems at optimized intervals.

-While interleaving tends to be most effective for procedural subjects, the same principles can also be applied to confusable concepts in declarative "knowledge-type" subjects like biology (Kang & Pashler, 2012).
+While interleaving tends to be most effective for procedural subjects, the same principles can also be applied to confusable facts and concepts in "knowledge-type" subjects like biology (Kang & Pashler, 2012).
 For instance, mitosis and meiosis are easily confused, so many biology professors really test your understanding of their differences.
 (Free) Recall them both in the same study session to help your brain distinguish them.

 Congratulations, you saved yourself hours of future study with the power of science.
 Enjoy your newfound free time!

-Bonus tip: connecting interleaving and basketball
+Bonus tip: interleaving and variable practice

 Why SAM?

-Two-hour read.
+2. Two-hour read.
 Lifetime return.

 References: